Little League World Series (Great Lakes Region)

-Two states that border on the Great Lakes, New York and Pennsylvania are in other regions; Pennsylvania plays in the Mid-Atlantic region, while New York plays in the Metro region.
+Two other states that border on the Great Lakes, New York and Pennsylvania are in other regions; Pennsylvania plays in the Mid-Atlantic region, while New York plays in the Metro region.
 The remaining U.S. state that borders on the Great Lakes, Minnesota, is in the Midwest region.
 (The Canadian provinces that border the Great Lakes have their Little League champions participate in a nationwide tournament, with the winner representing Canada in the International bracket at the LLWS.)

-Following the 2021 LLWS, Wisconsin has been moved to the Midwest Region.
+Following the 2021 LLWS, Wisconsin has been moved over to the Midwest Region.
 This move coincides with a planned expansion of the LLWS from 16 to 20 teams.
 This expansion was originally scheduled to occur for 2021, but was delayed to 2022 due to the COVID-19 pandemic.

 Regional championship

 The year's winner is indicated in green.